gusztavj/Focus-Wizard/readme.md

 #### Presets for Direct Tagging

-Names of _Direct Tagging presets_ start with **Direct**, and includes 6 presets from lod 0 to lod 1.
-The key difference between Direct Tagging and [Cascading Tagging](#presets-for-cascading-tagging) is how you tag and use modifiers.
+Names of _Direct Tagging presets_ start with **Direct**, and includes 6 presets from lod 0 to lod 5.
+The key difference between Direct Tagging and [Cascading Tagging](#presets-for-cascaded-tagging) is how you use modifiers.

 These presets assume you organize your model elements and modifiers like this: